Residential care subsidy

 “Thanks for the financial update.
 As we get older it gets more difficult to keep up with, let alone, understand what’s going on in the financial world, and we take comfort in the fact that you are able to keep up with the play keep our interests in view.
 We do appreciate receiving your updates.”

 Will you qualify for Residential Care Subsidy?

-In order for you to qualify for the Residential Care Subsidy if you have no partner or your partner is also in long term care your total assets must be valued at $239,930 (2021) or less.
+In order for one partner to qualify for the Residential Care Subsidy a couple’s total assets (including your house and car) must be valued at $256,554 (2022) or less.
 If your assets are over this threshold you do not qualify.